 This long-term goal would not only make you look good, but it would help your company and colleagues as a whole.
 Think about creating a program that could serve as a blueprint for what you do on a daily basis.
 This can be used to train new hires, to train your successor, or to sell to other people or companies.

 Read “X” Number of Career Books

 Lots of business leaders have published their life stories.
 You can use these books to improve your own professional path and also show others that you are willing to put serious time into learning from the best.

 If you crave a drastic change of scenery, you may want to set a long-term goal of working abroad.
 It’ll also be a huge win for you (and your company) if you can get your division running in a new area.
 Working in a new country can teach you all about what it means to adapt and collaborate with others who may be very different from yourself.

 Become a Great Public Speaker

 Public speaking is an underrated but extremely important skill.
 Whether you need to present an idea to a meeting or pitch your case to your boss as to why you deserve a raise, mastering public speaking should be a career goal on everyone’s list.
-You can take a local public speaking class in your area, practice with friends, or even work one-on-one with a speaking coach.
+You can take a local public speaking class in your area or online, practice with friends, or even work one-on-one with a speaking coach.
 Learning how to speak articulately and with confidence is a skill that can take you far in your career.

 Make “X” Dollars